-Appropriateness of the communication plan showing the capability to promote the event including the forecasted budget, the current reach on social media, a list of partners willing to promote the event and that can reach the targeted audience involvement of relevant national/regional defence agencies (including Ministry of Defence, procurement, and defence innovation agencies) contributing partners (companies, universities, incubators, accelerators, public entities etc.) that can deliver support (such as defence and business mentoring) to the participants, experience in organising a defence hackathon.
+Appropriateness of the communication plan showing the capability to promote the event including the forecasted budget, the current reach on social media, a list of partners willing to promote the event and that can reach the targeted audience

+2. Involvement of relevant national/regional defence and space agencies (including Ministry of Defence, Armed Forces, procurement, defence innovation agencies and space innovation agencies), contributing partners (companies, universities, incubators, accelerators, public entities etc.) that can deliver support (such as relevant defence, space and business mentoring) to the participants, and experience in organising a defence hackathon.